 Through my experiences in online marketing for different companies, one of the most common forms of “discovery” for a person’s name or brand is to simply type it into a search box.
 (Right now, Google holds the majority of the search engine market share worldwide and in the U.S., but the search engine traffic is constantly changing.)
 Search engine results pages continually “breathe,” offering different results depending upon a variety of factors.

-Search is often referred to as “natural” or “organic” search, and is a key component for Search Engine Optimization (SEO).
+According to dfylinks.com, search is often referred to as “natural” or “organic” search, and is a key component for Search Engine Optimization (SEO).
 For any professional, search is extraordinarily important for visibility into your online reputation, for two reasons: One, it’s widely used by many people and two, it’s a “free” way to find information about you.
 Keep in mind that search engines don’t “care” if you have a writer’s platform or not.
 In fact, there’s a good chance you already have a reputation on the internet.
 Do you know what yours is?